Derek W. of Tucson

 That changed in 2016 when a friend convinced him to try cannabis as medicine.
 Reticent at first to use something others used as recreation—”I knew what alcohol did to me and I didn’t want that”—Derek got his card and began to research different strains and their effects.
 He credits the popular online cannabis community TheWeedTube.com with helping jumpstart his education, leading to deep dives into particular terpenes and cannabinoids.

-These days he enjoys chatting about concentrates and waxes with the knowledgeable budtenders at Harvest Tucson, who he says represents “the most premium product around.”
+These days he enjoys chatting about concentrates and waxes with the knowledgeable budtenders at Harvest of Tucson dispensary, who he says represents “the most premium product around.”

 “I started with flower because it seemed like a rite of passage, but I really hate the smell of bong water,” he says with a laugh.
 “Now I pretty much dab exclusively.
 And I’m a sativa guy, all the way.”